gramener/gramex/gramex/apps/guide/functionhandler/README.md

 ```

 You can combine this with the `yield` statement to fetch
-mutiple URLs asynchronously, and display them as soon as the results are
+multiple URLs asynchronously, and display them as soon as the results are
 available, in order:

 ```python